 2 Shave leaves off centre ribs of cavolo nero and discard ribs.
 Wash leaves then plunge into a saucepan of gently boiling salted water.
 Cook for 5 minutes, then drain and refresh with a cup or two of cold water.
 Drain.
 When cool, press gently and chop coarsely.

-3 Put onion and celery in a large frying pan with 2 tablespoons of butter and cook over a medium heat for about 10 minutes until golden.
+3 Put onion and celery in a large frying pan (skillet) with 2 tablespoons of butter and cook over a medium heat for about 10 minutes until golden.
 Stir in smoked paprika.
 Add cavolo nero and barley and season with plenty of black pepper, a good grating of nutmeg and ½ teaspoon of salt.
 Toss gently together, then tip mixture into a shallow gratin dish, approximately 1.5 litres (about 3 pint) capacity.

 4 Preheat oven to 200°C (400°F).
 Melt remaining butter.
-Slice tomatoes thinly and arrange on top (pour in any juices because they will help keep the gratin moist).
+Slice tomatoes thinly and arrange on top of gratin (pour in any juices because they will help keep the gratin moist).
 Season with a little salt and pepper.
 Sprinkle over panko crumbs and drizzle with melted butter.
 Bake for 25 minutes, until golden.
 Serve hot or warmish.